DaGuard/DaGuard-API/README.md

 The Secure Web APIs are designed to allow client applications to access Daguard using the HTTPS(rest) protocol over the internet.
 The purpose of this document is to provide the urls and the specification of the messages communicated through Web APIs.

+API document can also be found at https://www.daguard.com/api/

 ---
 ## API Files
 Following API files provide the details of the APIs that are available through different access channels.